Implicit representations of codimension-2 submanifolds and their prequantum structure: Preliminary

-A natural question is to consider its higher-dimensional generalization.
-However, the proof in \cite{Tabachnikov2017bicycle} relies on integration by parts using an explicit parametrization of $\SS^1$, which does not directly extend to higher dimensions.
+where $\paramgam$ is any parametrization of $\gamma$.
+The proof in \cite{Tabachnikov2017bicycle} relies on integration by parts using an explicit parametrization of $\SS^1$, which does not directly extend to higher dimensions. \autoref{thm:SymplecticPotentialForExactVolumeForm} with \eqref{eq:VolumePotentialOnEuclideanSpace} extends this previous result to arbitrary dimensions.